otter-lights/MatlabWrapper_REddyProc/README.md

 Input data should be provided as a tab or space delimited ASCII file with the columns defined below.
 The wrapper provided is designed for half-hour eddy covariance data from non-arctic sites to be partitioned with either day-time or night-time processing.
 Data should be provided in full year chunks with missing data present but indicated as missing used ‘-9999’ as a filler value.

-Datetime information should be formatted in three columns labelled ‘Year’, ‘DoY’ (for Day of Year), and ‘Hour’ (with half hour values indicated as .5).
+Datetime information should be formatted in three columns labelled ‘Year’, ‘DoY’ (for Day of Year), and ‘Hour’ (with half hour values as .5).

 Other required data columns are the observed ‘NEE’ value in umolm^2s^1, solar radiation as ‘Rg’ in Wm^2, air temperature as Tair in degrees celsius, and vapor pressure density as ‘VPD’ in hPa.